varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 Various built-in subroutines are called during processing of client- and backend requests as well as upon ``vcl.load`` and ``vcl.discard``.

-See :ref:`reference-states` for a defailed graphical overview of the states and how they relate to core code functions and VCL subroutines.

 -----------
 client side
 -----------